junisonne/Webentwicklung/READMEDEV.md

 The project uses Jest for unit tests and Cypress for end-to-end tests, configured via `jest.config.js` and `cypress.config.js` respectively.

-### Unit Tests and E2E Tests
+### Unit Tests

 ```bash
 npm test
 ```
-This runs both Jest unit tests and Cypress E2E tests with coverage reporting.
+This runs Jest unit tests with coverage reporting.

 ### Watch Mode for Unit Tests